Paul Rosini

 In 1914, after three years in Vaudeville, Carl left for South America once again.
 He was accompanied by the magician and quick-change artist George P Rauschling (1886-1960), aka LaFollette, and later known as Rush Ling Toy.

 Upon arriving in Cuba, Carl and George proceeded to play theaters there until World War I broke out.
-Low the United States had not entered the war yet, German ships were lurking in the Atlantic and sinking British ships, and sea travel had become dangerous.
+Low the United States had not entered the wa.
+German ships were lurking in the Atlantic and sinking British ships, and sea travel had become dangerous.
 LaFollette remained in South America, but Carl decided to return to the United States.

-At home, Rosini began preparing for another full-fledged tour of South America about this time; Carl made numerous visits to Theo Bamberg Workshop, located on the second floor of Julius Zancig's brownstone.
+At home, Rosini began preparing for another full-fledged tour of South America about this time; Carl made numerous visits to Theo Bamberg Workshop, located on the second floor of Julius Zancig’s Brownstone.
 Rosini was performing a show filled with larger magic tricks in Vaudeville, and he had Bamberg build him several pieces of apparatus.
 Before long, the two became close friends.

 In all probability, it was Theo who introduced Paul Vucic to Carl Rosini.
-Carl believed competent and loyal assistants were essential to a good magic Act.
-With Bamberg's reference, Paul joined Rosini's company sometime between 1917 after he left Zancig's act and 1918.
+Carl believed competent and loyal assistants were to a good magic Act.
+With Bamberg’s reference, Paul joined Rosini’s company sometime between 1917 after he left Zancig’s act and 1918.

 Carl Rosini returned to the United States in 1920 and played Vaudeville.
 In 1929, Carl again left for South America.
 Many magicians felt he wasn’t going to return to the states after his toy and would rest on his laurels in South America.
 Others thought he abandoned magic, because he was on tour presenting Eddie darling’s Motion Picture, Blaze of Glory, instead of magic.

-Perhaps Paul Vucic entertained the very same speculations about Carl as others did.
+Perhaps Paul Vucic entertained the same speculations about Carl as others did.
 Paul wanted to pursue a career in magic, and he needed a fashionable stage name.
 Show around 1923, Paul christened himself Paul Rosini, abandoning music the name unsuitable for a great magician.

 Possibly Paul believed Carl wasn’t going to return to the United States, and there wouldn’t be any confusion as to who was whom because there would only be one Rosini.
 Perhaps Paul hoped to cash in on Carl Rosini’s established a reputation and fill the void Carl left in Vaudeville.
 Conceivably Paul felt he would get more bookings by using such a well-known name.
 The truth may never be known.

-Paul's adoption of another magician's name is not without preceident.
-Throughout magic's history, many magicians have altered the name of another and took it on as their own.
-Some of magic's finest performers have done so.
-For instance, Erich Weiss aspired to be like Robert-Houdin, so he added an "i" to Houdin and became Harry Houdini.
-Louis Jerome McCord transposed the "o" and the "a" in the surname of the great Lyceum magician, Edward Maro, and became Silent Mora.
+Paul’s adoption of another magician’s name is not without preceident.
+Throughout magic’s history, many magicians have altered the name of another and took it on as their own.
+Some of magic’s finest performers have done so.
+Erich Weiss aspired to be like Robert-Houdin, he added an “i” to Houdin and became Harry Houdini.
+Louis Jerome McCord transposed the “o” and the “a” in the surname of the great Lyceum magician, Edward Maro, and became Silent Mora.
 William Ellsworth Robinson derived his alter-ego, Chung Ling Soo, from the name of the Chinese magician Chung Ling Foo.

 Despite the rumor mill, Carl Rosini did return to the United States in 1932.
 By this time, Vaudeville was dying, and Carl realized he had to adapt to the new venue, the nightclub.
 Suddenly, a whole new breed of magicians was competing for magic’s crown.

 The Elder Rosini knew that to stay on top and be successful, he had to scale down his show for the smaller stages in nightclubs and hotels.
 Audiences would be close to the performer, and large Illusions would block their view.
-Angles also presented problems, and illusions that relied on assistants hiding nearby would be impractical.
+Angles presented problems, and illusions that relied on assistants hiding nearby would be impractical.

 Carl was well aware of his competition, but little did he know a past employee was going to be the one to hurt him the most, professionally and personally.

-It wasn't long after his arrival in the states that Carl learned his old assistant, Paul music, had stolen his name.
+It wasn’t long after his arrival in the states that Carl learned his old assistant, Paul music, had stolen his name.
 Carl was livid.
 The signor Rosini felt that Paul would hurt his bookings because agents would get them confused.
 He was right.
-As time went by, agents would often ask Carl if he was the original Rosini and questioned him about the tricks he performed.
-Carla was so outraged that Paul was performing under the Rosini name, he took legal action to stop him from performing in the United States under his surname.
-However, to stop Paul, Carl would have had to file an injunction in every state.
+As time went by, agents would ask Carl if he was the original Rosini and questioned him about the tricks he performed.
+Carla was outraged that Paul was performing under the Rosini name, he took legal action to stop him from performing in the United States under his surname.
+To stop Paul, Carl would have had to file an injunction in every state.
 He realized this was Impractical, but reportedly he was successful in preventing Paul from performing under the Rosini name in the state of New York.

-Though Paul and Carl both worked in hotels and nightclubs during the thirties and forties, their styles of Performing and their tricks were quite different.
+Though Paul and Carl both worked in hotels and nightclubs during the thirties and forties, their styles of Performing and their tricks were different.

 Paul was a fresh new face with a modern and streamlined act.
-His rapport with audiences and the comedy he used in his routines made his act perfect for nightclubs and hotels.
-Pause act consisted primarily of sleight-of-hand effects that did not rely on much apparatus.
+His rapport with audiences and the comedy he used in his routines made his act for nightclubs and hotels.
+Pause act consisted of sleight-of-hand effects that did not rely on much apparatus.

 The distinguished magician John Booth knew and liked both Carl and Paul Rosini.
 Though he never brought up the subject of the misappropriation of the name Rosini, John knew that Carla was angry with Paul.